 All of the shell eggs that Asda sells are British.
 They are produced from farms in the Lion Code scheme and are printed with the scheme logo.
 The Lion Code scheme ensures the hens and their eggs are British.
 The hens are vaccinated against salmonella and there is a comprehensive traceability system for hens, feed and eggs.

 Rainforest Alliance Certified™

 Rainforest Alliance is an international organisation that ‘works to conserve biodiversity and ensure sustainable livelihoods’.
-Its logo, or seal, is applied to products from certified farms or forests.
-The scheme’s requirements cover conservation of wildlife; safeguarding of soils and waterways; and the protection of workers, their families and local communities to increase livelihoods.
-The farming standards include the maintenance of or increase in tree cover, conservation of soil quality and prevention of erosion, reduction in chemical use, protection of wildlife and ensuring the well being of workers and their families through access to education and healthcare.
-Asda stocks a range of Rainforest Alliance certified™ products including hot drinks, chocolates and bananas.
+The Rainforest Alliance Certified™ seal can be found on products that are sourced from Rainforest Alliance Certified™ farms.
+These farms are required to meet comprehensive standards that cover environmental responsibility, social equity and economic viability for farm workers and communities.
+The Standard covers: conservation of wildlife, safeguarding of soils and waterways, prevention of erosion, the maintenance of or increase in tree cover, reduction in chemical use, and promoting the well-being of workers and their families through improved access to education and healthcare.
+Asda stocks a range of Rainforest Alliance Certified™ products including hot drinks, chocolates and bananas.

 Best Aquaculture Practices (BAP)

 The BAP verifies aquaculture standards including environmental, social responsibility, food safety and animal health.
 The scheme certifies farms, feed mills, hatcheries and processing facilities for salmon, tilapia, pangasisus, mussels and a range of finfish and crustacean species.
 The scheme operates a star based system to indicate the range of the certification.
 A one-star product is from a certified processing plant, three stars is a product from a certified processing plant, farm, hatchery and/or feed mill.
 Asda farmed warm water prawns are from BAP certified farms and labelled accordingly.